less/less-docs/content/features/Parent-Selectors.md

 <a id="parent-selectors" class="section_anchor"></a>

-# Parent selectors
+# Parent Selectors
-> changing selector order, using :hover in a nested rule
+> Changing selector order

 When using **Nested rules**, it can be very useful to prepend a selector to the inherited (parent) scope.
 This feature is known as "Parent Selectors", and can be done by putting the parent selector before an ampersand `&`.